 15 years later, Jamie had her own experience of L'Arche family while living with Albert and Tom at Dayspring house.
 Her life continues to be shaped by the time she spent living with people of all different abilities. cultures and ages. experiencing a profound sense of belonging and family amongst that difference.
-This family dynamic was especially lively around mealtime when they'd remain at the dinner In the summer of 2001, Adrian was table for many hours after they'd
+This family dynamic was especially lively around mealtime when they'd remain at the dinner In the summer of 2001, Adrian was table for many hours after they'd a live-in Assistant with Tom and finished eating, continuing to share Albert at Munroe house where he stories and laughter for so long that was impacted by the vulnerability Albert would often fall asleep at the

-Jamie & Albert Vinet in 2017 founding community showed disabilities about acknowledging "our mutual need for connection and transformation."
+Jamie & Albert Vinet in 2017 was inspired by how many of Jamie and Adrian's time in our founding community showed them that disabilities iť s about acknowledging "our mutual need for connection and transformation."
 For them, working at L'Arche was more than just a job, it was a calling - and a response to the invitation to be transformed by community life.
-In a posture of reciprocity, Jamie and Adrian choose to donate monthly as an expression gratitude for the gifts of interdependence, dignity, and relationship they both received during their time living in our community - and for the gift they know L'Arche continues to be for others.
+In a posture of reciprocity, Jamie and Adrian choose to donate monthly as an expression of gratitude for the gifts of interdependence, dignity, and relationship they both received during their time living in our community - and for the gift they know L'Arche continues to be for others.
 GRATITUDE L'Arche Wpg Newsletter #94 from Winnipeg MB.
 Published 3 times a year (February, June, November) Editor: Jubilee Dueck Thiessen L'Arche Winnipeg Inc. 118 Regent Avenue E. Winnipeg MB, R2C 0C1 Phone: 204-237-0300 Fax: 204-237-0316 General E-mail: office@larchewinnipeg.org www.larchewinnipeg.org L'Arche Winnipeg Inc. is a registered charity.
 Donations are tax-deductible.